COVID-19 Information for Students

 Using the Library Safely

-From Monday 12th October (1st Week of Michaelmas) the Library will be open for pre-booked study and browsing sessions, during staffed hours (9am-5pm, Monday-Friday).
+The Library remains partially open for those on-site, but browsing sessions have been temporarily halted.
+You can still pre-book study slots between 9.30am-10pm (Monday-Friday), and book return slots during staffed hours (9am-5pm, Monday-Friday).
 Before visiting the Library, you must book a slot via the website.
 Please follow the instructions on the 'Using the Library Safely' page.

 Hall and Meals